Wythe Leigh Kinsolving: Democratic Party politics in New York

 In 1918, he moved to New York City and worked in various churches there, and served as Chaplain of the Virginian Society.
 He was often quoted in news reports; his letters and op-ed articles on political and religious topics were frequently published in the New York Times and other papers.

 Prior to World War I, he expressed moderate pacifist views, but strongly supported President Woodrow Wilson.
 Following the war, he advocated for the League of Nations, and defended Wilson's legacy.

 Citing his own Southern roots and loyalties, he upheld the honor of the South, but he also defended Abraham Lincoln.

 Within the Protestant Episcopal Church, he was a critic of advocates for more lenient rules on divorce, and opposed a resolution praising President Herbert Hoover's handling of the economy.

 He was a supporter of Sen. Oscar Underwood of Alabama for president.
 Like Underwood, Kinsolving was critical of the Ku Klux Klan, which then played a significant role in mainstream politics.

 On July 8, 1924, he offered the invocation at the opening of the 21st session of the deadlocked 1924 Democratic National Convention, calling on the delegates to put aside "all bigotry, all intolerance, all racial or sectional or denominational smallness of nature," and for the candidates "to sacrifice any selfish egotism for party harmony, to sacrifice personal ambition for the national good."

 During the 1928 campaign, Kinsolving strongly supported the Democratic nominee, New York Gov. Alfred E. Smith, defending him against criticism of his Roman Catholic faith and his opposition to Prohibition, and traveled to various states making speeches on behalf of Smith.

-After Franklin Roosevelt took office as president in 1933, Kinsolving supported his liberal initiatives.
+After Franklin Roosevelt took office as president in 1933, Kinsolving supported his center-left agenda.
 At a political round table conference at the University of Virginia's Institute of Public Affairs in 1935, he was quoted as saying, "If I were not a clergyman, I would say, 'Damn the opponents of the New Deal;' they don't know what they are talking about."